zoxpx/pxdocs/content/cloud-references/auto-disk-provisioning/_index.md

 ## How do I set it up?

-On Kubernetes, when generating the spec using https://install.portworx.com, the UI will prompt for the disk specs in the cloud section of the wizard.
+On Kubernetes, when generating the spec using the Portworx Spec Generator in [PX-Central](https://central.portworx.com), the UI will prompt for the disk specs in the cloud section of the wizard.

 Based on the cloud platform, you will need to provide access to Portworx to the cloud APIs.
 Continue to below sections for additional details.